perico72/thingbomb/SECURITY.md

 ## Supported Versions

-Flowtide only maintains the latest version with security updates.
+Blooft only maintains the latest version with security updates.
 Due to limitations in extension updates, older versions cannot receive fixes.

 Additionally, if you find a problem inside an unreleased version, please report it.